 RULES FOR GAINING AN UNFAIR ADVANTAGE

-The following are the current rules for gaining an unfair advantage by cheating in the Harriton Golf Program.
-These guidelines exist to serve the golfers and coaches as well as provide clarity on how to navigate difficult circumstances and decisions regarding the subject of cheating.
+The following are the updated rules for gaining an unfair advantage by cheating in the Harriton Golf Program.
+These guidelines exist to serve the students-athletes and coaches as well as to provide clarity on how to navigate difficult circumstances and decisions regarding the subject of cheating.
 Our guidelines reflect the severity of cheating in golf competition, while also recognizing that young teenagers are not yet fully-formed human beings and are still learning and growing.
-Therefore they should be given opportunities to learn and mature through their failures.
+Therefore it's important to enforce this within a framework of boundaries (rules, consequences, and teaching moments) that is designed to serve them and and allow them room to learn and grow and make the right decisions.

 Why is Cheating a Big Deal?

-Cheating in golf violates the sport's core principle of self-regulation, honesty, and integrity.
+Cheating in golf violates the sport's core principles of self-regulation, honesty, and integrity.
 Cheating creates an unfair advantage for one at the expense of others.
 Cheating undermines trust, damages the integrity of the school, the Harriton Golf Program, and all of its players and coaches.
-Cheating can also lead to a players disqualification, ban, or even damage to their personal reputation and character.
-Competing with integrity is paramount to upholding the reputation of our school, golf program, and success.
+Cheating can also lead to a students' disqualification, ban, or even damage to their own personal reputation and character.
+Competing honestly is paramount to upholding the integrity of competition, and the reputation of our school, golf program, and success.

 -Posting false hole scores because your playing partners aren't paying close attention.